Engineering Note

 }

-Even if value stays the same, the child still re-renders because the parent updated.
+Even if the value stays the same, child components may still re-render because the parent updated.
+In small components this may not matter, but in large interfaces it can create visible lag.

 • Unnecessary re-renders increase CPU usage